 Since this book is written for the course TSBK03 Advanced Game Programming at the University of Linköping, attendants of that course are the target audience.
+However, anyone interested in the subject is also in the target audience!

 The purpose of the book is to provide a fairly broad overview of the most important gamerelated technologies that you should learn beyond the basics, a common base on which the students are encouraged to build further on in their projects.